 Atlanta Burn Injury Lawyer

 According to the American Burn Association, there were over 650,000 burn injuries reported in the United States last year which required medical attention.
 Of these injuries, approximately 43% were from a fire injury, 33% from a scald injury, 9% from a hot object injury, 4% from electrical injury, and 3% from a chemical burn injury.
+A different report from the CDC states that about 1.1 million burn injuries require attention every year in the United States.
+Of that 1.1 million, up to 10,000 end up dying due to burn-related infections.
+It is clear that burns can severely injure people and should be taken seriously.
 Burn Injuries are generally classified into three categories:

-- First Degree Burns only involves the outer layer of skin, the epidermis.
-It may cause redness, swelling, and pain.
+- First-degree burns only involve the outer layer of skin, the epidermis.
+These burns may cause redness, swelling, and pain.
 Healing generally occurs within 3-5 days.

-- Second Degree Burns involve the entire epidermis and upper layers of the dermis.
+- Second-degree burns involve the entire epidermis and upper layers of the dermis, which is the middle layer between the epidermis and fat.
 Wounds will be pink, red in color, and appear wet.

-The burns themselves can be extraordinarily painful and can lead to infection, complications, disability, and in some cases, death.
+These burns can be extraordinarily painful and can lead to infection, complications, disability, and in some cases, death.
 The most common complications from a burn injury include cellulitis, pneumonia, respiratory failure, wound infection, septicemia, arrhythmia, and bacteremia.

 Burns Resulting From Negligence